What’s covered by Domestic Travel Insurance?

 Halve your excess from the standard $200 to $100; or choose to have no excess.

 How do I add these optional extras to my policy?

-If you’ve already purchased a policy, you can add Snow Sports Cover only.
-To do this, call us on 1800 444 424 or log into your online account and edit your policy – before you depart on your trip and within 14 days of the purchase date.
+If you’ve already bought a policy, you can add Snow Sports Cover only.
+To do this, call us on 1800 444 424 or log into your online account and edit your policy — before you leave on your trip and within 14 days of the purchase date.